 The Granger Bros

-Matt Granger’s career began as videographer on Bryan Singer’s “X-Men” which led to the creation of the “X-Men 1.5 DVD” & the opportunity over the coming years to be mentored by director Alex Proyas (The Crow), screenwriter David Hayter (Watchmen) & Oscar winning actor Russell Crowe.
+Matt Granger’s career began as videographer on the original “X-Men” (2000) which led to the creation of the “X-Men 1.5 DVD” & the opportunity over the coming years to be mentored by director Alex Proyas (The Crow, Dark City), screenwriter David Hollander (Ray Donovan) & Oscar winning actor Russell Crowe.
 Now, for over a decade, Matt and his brother Mikey, known collectively as “The Granger Bros” have been creating their unique brand of films including “Epic” which featured rare comedy performances by Robert Patrick & Harrison Ford, as well as numerous shorts licensed by Lionsgate for use in the film “Good Luck Chuck”.

 In 2009, director Quentin Tarantino chose the Granger Bros’ Pulp Fiction spoof “Quarter Pounder with Cheese” as the winner of MTV’s Bastardize Tarantino contest.
 Following this success, the brothers raised over $10,000 in one of Indie-GoGo’s earliest crowd funding campaigns for their 2010 TV pilot “The Charlie Da Clown Show” which can be seen on Will Farrell’s “Funny or Die” site along with their follow-up “Crazy Dracula Spring Break Weekend.”